rciam/simplesamlphp-module-themevanilla/README.md

 # simplesamlphp-module-themevanilla

-A customizable theme for SimpleSAMLphp.
+A customisable theme for SimpleSAMLphp based on Bootstrap.

 ## Installation

+You can install the theme using any of the methods below.

 ### Composer

-Add the following lines in the file composer.json that is located in your SimpleSAMLphp installation:
+Add the following lines in the `composer.json` file that is located in your SimpleSAMLphp installation:
 ```
 "repositories": [